 Many, many things!
 We know it’s great for arthritis and inflammation of all sorts.

 Allergies are incredibly common for pets in our area.
-Whatever the source, they cause plenty of discomfort: itching, gnawing, ear shaking, scabbing.
+Whatever the source, they cause plenty of discomforts: itching, gnawing, ear shaking, scabbing.
 Laser therapy can help.

 What Does Laser Therapy Cost?